Penang Digital Nomad Guide

 • Kek Lok Si Temple: SEA’s largest Buddhist temple (extra epic at Chinese New Year)

-• Chew Jetty: Living history on the water, cultural immersion
+• Clan Jetties: Living history on the water, cultural immersion

 • Peranakan Mansion & Museum: Taste of old Penang opulence, unique local culture